BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/09_4_Scripting_a_P2PKH.md

 ```
 (Unfortunately this checking may or may not be working at any point due to vagaries of the Bitcoin Core and `btcdeb` code.)

-As is shown, a P2PKH is quite simple: its protection comes about those the strength of its cryptography.
+As is shown, a P2PKH is quite simple: its protection comes about through the strength of its cryptography.

 ### How to Look Up a Pub Key & Signature by Hand